 The consequences of domestic violence conviction are extremely serious.
 Domestic violence convictions will more often than not include jail or prison time.
 Domestic violence cases almost always result in a no-contact order - or in some extreme cases, a restraining order - between the individuals involved.
 Restraining orders may even extend to include any children the two parties may have had together.

-When you have been charged with a domestic violence crime, it may feel as though the world is against you.
+When you have been charged with a domestic violence crime in Oregon, it may feel as though the world is against you.
 Domestic violence cases are extremely sensitive in nature and involve the emotions of two parties who are oftentimes in heated dispute or are bitter towards one another.
 It will be very easy for matters that are already unstable to spiral out of control, that's why you need Justin Rosas, an experienced criminal defense attorney, on your side!

 Whether this is your first criminal offense and are frightened and do not know what to expect in the criminal court system, I can be trusted to walk you through the legal process and inform you of what to expect.
 If this has been a repeat offense you need hard-hitting legal representation, clients already know that I am the type of Medford domestic violence lawyer that will remain by the client's side the entire time.
 No case is too complex, too challenging, or too daunting for me to handle.